mtmanning93/craft-front/README.md

 #### Feature Request

 The last template created was the feature request template.
-Whilst building such an application, or whilst demonstrating functionality to otheers ideas for new features would arise.
+Whilst building such an application, or whilst demonstrating functionality to others ideas for new features would arise.
 Some of these ideas would clearly be a great addition to the application, however, applying them at that exact moment would slow down the overall production.
-Therefore adding feature requests to the product backlog meant they could be addressed once the MVP had been produced, or in future versions of the application.
+Therefore adding feature requests to the product backlog meant they could be addressed once the MVP had been produced, or in the future versions of the application.

 [Example Feature Request](https://github.com/mtmanning93/craft-front/issues/47)